velev1/CSharp-Part-2/04. Numeral Systems/homework/05. Hexadecimal to binary/README.md

 ## Input
 - On the only line you will receive a decimal number - **N**
+  - There will not be leading zeros
+  - Letters will be uppercase

 ## Output
 - Print the its binary representation on a single line